 - Penne pasta - the most common gluten-free pasta that can be found in most stores is penne.
 This is our go-to favorite gluten-free pasta we have used for our Chicken Bacon Pasta and Chicken Fajita Pasta recipes.
 This is good as well in this dish as it holds up the creamy sauce well.
 Essentially any small pasta with nooks and crannies is your best bet here.
 My second favorite pasta choices are fusilli, ziti, and rotini, but these are rare finds if gluten-free.

 - Alfredo sauce - this is the world’s easiest homemade sauce to make and you should have 0 excuses to not make it on your own.
 Jarred versions are bad for you and contain GMO and favorite enhancers that are just not needed at all.
+Just make it from scratch, it's easy!

 - Chicken - any leftover chicken or rotisserie chicken from the store can be used here.
 However, I prefer making it fresh and cutting it into bite-size pieces.
 I do love boneless skinless chicken breasts but chicken thighs are always better than white meat thanks to their moist and tender texture.